Aircloak/aircloak/air/priv/static/docs/datastores.md

 Aircloak Insights ships with Insights Datasource Connectors for the following datastores:

 - Microsoft SQL Server, versions 2012 R2 and newer
-- MySQL, version 5 and newer, and MariaDB, version 10.1 and newer
 - PostgreSQL, version 9.6 and newer
 - Oracle 12c
 - Apache Impala, version 2.10 and newer, as included in Cloudera's Apache Hadoop Distribution (CDH) version 5.13.X and newer